 Long-term book project in active preparation: a biographical study of the extraordinary twentieth-century Buddhist artist-monk, Hongyi Dashi (1880-1942).

 "Master Hongyi's Confucian Dreams," in Individuals and their Inner Worlds in Chinese Religious Life, ed.
-James Benn, Ben Brose, and Ji Zhe (draft complete).
+James Benn, Benjamin Brose, and Ji Zhe (volume under review).

 BOOKS